cneralich/tfe-tfc-migration-tool/README.md

 * Migrate Teams
 * Migrate SSH Keys
+    * Note: This transfers all Key names, but not Values (which are write only)
 * Migrate Agent Pools
 * Migrate Workspaces
 * Migrate State (Either All Versions or Current Version)
 * Migrate Workspace Variables
+    * Note: For any Variable marked as `Sensitive`, only Key names will be transferred (since Values are write only)
 * Migrate Workspace SSH Keys
 * Migrate Workspace Run Triggers
 * Migrate Workspace Notifications